ghosters10/WebAutomationFramework/README.md

 - Open this folder as a 'project' in Eclipse IDE.
 - Open the file, 'StartUp.java' in src/test/java/run package.
 - Right click anywhere on the window > Run as > Java Application.
+  OR, Right Click on POM.xml > Run As > 3 Maven Build... > In Goals textbox, enter 'clean install' > Click on Run.

 Following tool stack has been used for development of the framework.
 - Language: Java